 You are responsible for knowing all the CLI commands in this lab.

-By the end of the lab, you should be able to navigate the Linux file system, manage files and directories, manipulate text files, and utilize process management commands.
+By the end of the lab, you should be able to navigate a Linux file system, manage files and directories, manipulate text files, and utilize process management commands.

-Mega important:There is no notion of “undo” in the CLI.
+Mega important:There is no notion of “undo”, a “trash can”, or a “recycle bin” in the CLI.
 You run a command, it’s done.
 So you have to be careful when you do things like delete or move files in the CLI.
-There is no Trash Can.

-Press the Tab key while you are typing.
-The terminal will attempt to autocomplete the command or filename you are typing.
-Big typing time saver.
+Press the Tab key to autocomplete the command or filename you are typing.
+Big time saver.

 Use the up arrow on your keyboard to cycle through the most-recently used commands you typed in.
 Good for re-running things.

 Program going crazy and the CLI is not responding?
 Stuck typing and can’t get out?
-Press Control+C (Linux) or Command+C to stop what is happening.
-This sends a signal to the OS to kill the current process.
+Press Control+C or Command+C. This sends a signal to the OS to kill the running process.

 1 - Launching a Terminal